cepharum/hitchy/docs-source/internals/architecture-basics.md

 ### Modules

 Starting with v0.2.0 of Hitchy its understandig of a _module_ isn't any different from Node.js anymore.
-A Javascript file exporting some API is a module that can be loaded.
+A Javascript file exporting some API is a module that can be loaded e.g. by using `require()`.

+In previous versions the term module was used for what is now called a [plugin](#plugins).